Ankh-Trust/credit-core/README.md

     cd db-4.8.30.NC/build_unix/
     #  Note: Do a static build so that it can be embedded into the exectuable, instead of having to find a .so at runtime
     ../dist/configure --prefix=/usr/local --enable-cxx
     make
     sudo make install

-    # Configure Dynamic to use our own-built instance of BDB
+    # Configure Credit to use our own-built instance of BDB
-    cd $DYNAMIC_ROOT
+    cd $CREDIT_ROOT
     ./configure (other args...)
 LDFLAGS="-L${BDB_PREFIX}/lib/" CPPFLAGS="-I${BDB_PREFIX}/include/"
 ```